Orange County Pedestrian Accident Lawyer

 • Representing you at trial, if necessary.

-Before you can recover financial compensation from someone else for your injuries and losses as an injured pedestrian, you will have to prove that person’s fault.
-This is how the insurance system works in California and all fault-based insurance states.
-The driver’s insurance company will need proof or evidence of its policyholder’s fault before it will pay for the collision.
-In general, proving fault requires clear and convincing evidence that four main elements are true.
+Before you can recover financial compensation for your injuries and losses as a pedestrian, you must prove that another party was at fault.
+This is how the insurance system works in California and other fault-based insurance states.
+The driver’s insurance company will require clear and convincing evidence of its policyholder’s fault before paying for damages.

-1. The driver (or another defendant) owed the pedestrian a duty of care.
-A duty of care is a responsibility to act in a way that an ordinary and reasonable person would in the same situation.
+• Duty of Care – The driver (or another defendant) owed the pedestrian a duty of care, meaning they had a responsibility to act as a reasonable person would under similar circumstances.

-3. The driver’s breach of duty of care is what caused the pedestrian accident.
-There must be a connection between the defendant’s breach of duty and the collision.
-The defendant’s mistake or carelessness must be a significant contributing factor.
+• Causation – There must be a direct connection between the breach of duty and the pedestrian accident.
+The defendant’s negligence must be a significant contributing factor.

-1. Drivers pay less attention to pedestrian traffic at non-designated pedestrian locations
+• Drivers pay less attention to pedestrian traffic in non-designated crossing areas.

 What Damages Can I Recover After a Pedestrian Accident?